-XXI.
-Re-Admission
+13. Re-Admission

-- Re-Admission is Not Automatic. - Opportunity for re-admission and repeat a nursing course is NOT automatic but based on the following: - Space availability the next time the course is offered. - Review of student performance when the course was completed. - Timely submission of the request (in writing) A student who withdraws from the program and is re- admitted, must follow the curriculum in effect at the time of re-admission. - Students are directed to petition the Department of Nursing via the Admission Retention and Progression Committee (ARPC), in writing, for re-admission.
-The request for re-admission must be received by November 1st for spring re-admission and April 1st for fall re- admission. - Students who are seeking re-entry must take a re-admission examination with a minimum passing grade of 80%. - A letter acceptance from the DON is required and kept on file. - There is no re-entry for students who have failed out the program (failed 2 nursing courses).
-The student failing 2 nursing courses is encouraged to see the Chair, and an advisor in Academic Advising Center (AAC) to provide guidance relative to other career options.
+Re-Admission is Not Automatic.
+Opportunity for re-admission and repeat a nursing course is NOT automatic but based on the following:

+- Space availability the next time the course is offered. - Review of student performance when the course was completed. - Timely submission of the request (in writing) A student who withdraws from the program and is re-admitted, must follow the curriculum in effect at the time of re-admission. - Students are directed to petition the Department of Nursing (DON) via the - Admission Retention and Progression Committee (ARPC), in writing, for re-admission.
+The request for re-admission must be received by November 1 for spring re-admission and April for fall re-admission. - Students seeking re-admission after being absent from the program for eighteen months are required to restart the program from the beginning. - A letter of acceptance from the DON is required and kept on file. - There is no re-entry for students who have failed out of the program (failed 2 nursing courses).
+The student failing 2 nursing courses is encouraged to see an advisor in Academic Advising Center (AAC) to provide guidance relative to other career options.

-XXII.
-Dismissal Policy
+14. Dismissal Policy